Kombucha - "The Tea of Immortality"

-Libido lift: The root cause of low libido is adrenal fatigue.
+Lifting libido: The root cause of low libido is adrenal fatigue.
 In today’s fast-paced world adrenal fatigue is caused mainly by stress and our poor diet.
 The adrenals are the walnut-shaped glands above your kidneys that secrete vital hormones and directly influence your energy, metabolism, sleep AND sexual organs.
-Among other things there are two vital ingredients in Kombucha that help balance the adrenal glands:

-- The B6 vitamins are vital to create calm moods (much needed if you want to get in “the mood” for love) and to boost serotonin, the happiness brain chemical that is deficient in many people today.
+- The B6 vitamins help calm the mind and body (much needed if you want to get in “the mood” for love) and it boosts serotonin too.

-The Alcohol: They say that alcohol in small doses can be an aphrodisiac.
+- Alcohol: It's said that alcohol in small doses can be an aphrodisiac.
 One reason for that, from a female perspective, is that alcohol can help dilates the blood vessels.
 Increased blood flow in the vaginal walls, cause fluid to pass through them and lubricate the arrangement.
 Kombucha contains about 1% alcohol and although it’s not much it might be enough to have an effect.

 Adaptogen: Another feature of Kombucha is that, biochemically speaking, it is an adaptogen.
 Adaptogens are substances that are both able to stimulate and inhibit the same bodily functions, depending on the actual need - adaptogens thus increasing the resilience to stress both mental and physical, as well as to infection.